Marquess of Londonderry: History

 He was the son of Alexander Stewart, who had married Mary Cowan, sister and heiress of Robert Cowan, who gained great wealth as Governor of Bombay from 1729 to 1737.
 Alexander was from Ballylawn, a townland at the south-west corner of Inishowen in the north of County Donegal, a county located in the west of Ulster in the northern part of Ireland.
 However, much of the Stewart family's wealth was based on the estates which came into the family through this marriage.

 The 1st Marquess was one of the few people to become a Marquess without inheriting any titles prior to the creation.
-He sat in the British House of Lords as one of the twenty-eight original Irish Representative Peers from 1800 to 1821.
+He sat in the British House of Lords as one of the twenty-eight original Irish representative peer from 1800 to 1821.
 He was succeeded by his son from his first marriage to Lady Sarah Seymour.
 The 2nd Marquess, better known as Lord Castlereagh (he went by the courtesy title of Viscount Castlereagh from 1796 to 1821), was a noted statesman and diplomat.
 Castlereagh is best remembered for his tenure as Foreign Secretary of the United Kingdom from 1812 to 1822 and played an important role at the Congress of Vienna of 1814 to 1815.
 He committed suicide in 1822, one year after succeeding his father in the marquessate.
 The 2nd Marquess did not follow his father as a Representative Peer into the House of Lords, this permitted him to continue fulfilling his roles in the House of Commons.

 Castlereagh was succeeded by his half-brother, the 3rd Marquess.
 He was the only son from the 1st Marquess's second marriage to Lady Frances Pratt, daughter of Charles Pratt, 1st Earl Camden.
 He was a General in the Army and like his elder half-brother a prominent politician and diplomat.
 Lord Londonderry served as Under-Secretary of State for War and the Colonies from 1807 to 1809, fought in the Napoleonic Wars and was Ambassador to Austria from 1814 to 1823.
 In 1814 he was created Baron Stewart, of Stewart's Court and Ballylawn in County Donegal, in the Peerage of the United Kingdom.
-In 1819 Londonderry married as his second wife Frances Anne Vane-Tempest (died 1865), daughter and wealthy heiress of Sir Henry Vane-Tempest, 2nd Baronet, through which marriage substantial estates in County Durham came into the Stewart family.
+In 1819 Londonderry married as his second wife Lady Frances Vane-Tempest (died 1865), daughter and wealthy heiress of Sir Henry Vane-Tempest, 2nd Baronet, through which marriage substantial estates in County Durham came into the Stewart family.
 He assumed the additional surname of Vane on his marriage and in 1823 he was created Viscount Seaham, of Seaham in the County Palatine of Durham, and Earl Vane, with remainder to the male issue of his second marriage.
 These titles are in the Peerage of the United Kingdom.